 Best Trekking Poles With Anti-Shock (AS) Technology

 The Leki Micro Vario Cor-Tec AntiShock (AS) is an excellent trekking pole that performed well across the board.
-It features comfortable cork grips found on many of Leki’s more expensive poles.
+It features comfortable cork grips on many of Leki’s more expensive poles.
 It also offers a packable break-apart design, robust construction, and versatility, all for a reasonably priced package.

-The innovative AS system neutralizes pole plant shock and vibration right at the point of impact.
+The innovative AS system neutralizes pole plant shock and vibration at the point of impact.
 As a result, the pole offers comfortable support and shock absorption, reducing the peak impact by approximately 40%.